hackerskill/discord-chatbot/README.md

 * **Discord Support** — Works directly in Discord DMs and servers.
 * **Memory** — Remembers previous messages in a conversation.
 * **Multiple AI Models** — Switch between different AI models.
+* **Free and Paid Key Toggle** — Toggle for switching between free and paid key for controlling which models are available in the model switching menu.
 * **Bot Info** — See the current model and settings.
 * **Token Control** — Control the maximum number of tokens in responses.
 * **Slash Commands** — Short commands for controlling the bot.